jyothipulimi/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/README.md

 **Deployment:** Mobile-ready integration (planned)

 ⚙️ **How It Works:**

-The user uploads poultry images or enters symptom details via an app/web form.
+•The user uploads poultry images or enters symptom details via an app/web form.

-The trained deep learning model processes the input and predicts the disease class.
+•The trained deep learning model processes the input and predicts the disease class.

-Based on the prediction, suggested treatments or management practices are displayed to the user.
+•Based on the prediction, suggested treatments or management practices are displayed to the user.

 🧠 **Model Details:**